-Response Time Standards - all response time standards which are adopted by the AGENCY with input from Medical Control Committee (MCC), Emergency Medical Control Committee (EMCC) and Fire Chiefs Committees and set forth in Exhibit B.
+Response Time Standards - all response time standards which are adopted by the AGENCY and set forth in Exhibit B.

 Standby - A unit staged near an activity in which it is presumed there is a high likelihood that a medical emergency will occur.